hyperledger/indy-hipe/text/0002-agents/README.md

 A cron job that runs once a night at Faber, scanning a database and revoking credentials that have changes status during the day, is an agent for Faber.
-This is true even though it doesn't listen for incoming messages (it only speaks [revocation protocol]( ../0011-cred-revocation/README.md) to the ledger).
-In order to speak that protocol, it must hold keys delegated by Faber, and it is surely Faber's fiduciary.
+This is true even though it doesn't listen for incoming messages (it only talks [revocation protocol]( ../0011-cred-revocation/README.md) to the ledger).
+In order to talk that protocol, it must hold keys delegated by Faber, and it is surely Faber's fiduciary.

 ###### Operating Systems
 The operating system on a laptop could be described as agent-like, in that it works for a single owner and may have a keystore.
-However, it doesn't speak A2A to other agents--at least not yet.
+However, it doesn't talk A2A to other agents--at least not yet.
 (OSes that service multiple users fit the definition less.)

 ###### Devices